What Is Shrimp?

 If you're a fan of shrimp, you've got plenty of company.
+The small crustacean has a long body and is typically collected for food.
 The average American eats about 4 pounds of the stuff every year.
 That's more than any other seafood.

 Around 90% of the shrimp you eat come from a farm.
 They're raised in ponds on a controlled diet.